kudobuilder/kudo/docs/cli.md

 ### Install a Package

-There are two options installing a package.
-While `kubectl apply -f *.yaml` is encouraged when developing and having `framework.yaml`, `frameworkversion.yaml` and `instance.yaml` locally present, it is recommended to use the official packages provided through the [kudobuilder/frameworks](https://github.com/kudobuilder/frameworks) repo.
+There are two options when installing a package.
+When developing, you are encouraged to use `kubectl apply -f *.yaml` in case you have `framework.yaml`, `frameworkversion.yaml` and `instance.yaml` locally present.
+For normal operations, it is recommended to use the official packages provided through the [kudobuilder/frameworks](https://github.com/kudobuilder/frameworks) repository.
 The `KUDO` plugin for `kubectl` offers a convenient way of installing those files via command line.

 #### Install just the KUDO Package without Dependencies

-This is the default behavior and just installs the according package.
+This is the default behavior and only installs the given package.

 ```bash
 $ kubectl kudo install kafka